On this page

 Major Capital Repair sites that have vulnerable tenant populations.
 CECP focuses on projects that involve multiple entry into units, including window, balcony and riser replacement.
 These sites have been identified by FM as priority sites.

-SHARP sites—provincially funded energy efficiency retrofits in highrises including heating/cooling systems, lighting, and window and toilet replacements.
+SHARP/SHAIP sites—provincially funded energy efficiency retrofits in highrises including heating/cooling systems, lighting, and window and toilet replacements.

 Waste Pilot sites—improving on-site waste management and reducing volumes through improved infrastructure, recycling and behaviour change.